kylespragg/dentalinsuranceclaims_kubl/README.md

 - axios

 This application was built using React, Node, Solidity, Alchemy, Polygon Amoy's Testnet Server, and Truffle.

+## Setup

+To run this application you need to open two terminals, one for the client side and one for the server side.

+For the client side:
+- Ensure you have all the dependencies installed above, in the root directory type `cd client` to access the folder, and after type `npm start` to run the program.

+For the server side:
+- Again, ensure all dependencies are installed for this application, in the root directory type `cd server/api`, and after type `node server.js` to run the server.

+A window should pop up labeled `localhost:3000` to which the application should be running on.

 ## Main Goals